Have you ever seen any place where the vehicle move by its own, with its ignition off??? Sounds quite unbelievable!!

 Also Read: Things to Keep in Mind for Ladakh Road Trip

 This place is called Magnetic Hill.
-Located in Ladakh at an elevation of 14000 feet.
-It is one of the wonders of Himalayan Mountain.
-It gives you the opportunity to be a part of this thrill and experience this mystifying phenomenon first hand.
-You will see the signage in that place which gives some instructions i.e. “Park your vehicle in the box marked with white paint on the road and leave your car in neutral”.
-Just follow these instructions and your car actually starts moving on its own at speeds of 10-20 km per hour.
+Located in Ladakh at an elevation of 14,000 feet, it is one of the wonders of the Himalayas.
+The place gives you an opportunity to be a part of this thrill and experience this mystifying phenomenon first hand.
+You will see the signage in that place that gives some instructions i.e. “Park your vehicle in the box marked with white paint on the road and leave your car in neutral”.
+Just follow these instructions and your car actually starts moving on its own at a speed of 10-20 km per hour.

-And for those of you who are thinking ‘The movement must have been due to the downhill descent and it was just following the rules of gravity.’
+And those who are thinking ‘The movement must have been due to the downhill descent and it was just following the rules of gravity.’
 Turn your car in the opposite direction and repeat the steps.
 It will start moving uphill.

 Read Also: Manali to Leh, Ladakh – One Hell of a Ride